 You have purchased a product from Comrex that uses the Switchboard TS (Traversal Server) to provide the ability to locate Comrex hardware via the Internet and to aid in the making of connections when certain types of NAT routers are involved in the link.
-Switchboard TS consists of two distinct elements: the firmware that functions within the codec hardware to enable use of the function; and a server deployed on the Internet which provides the services to the codec hardware.
-Note: BRIC-Link requires the one-time purchase of a Traversal Server License for Switchboard compatibility.
+Switchboard TS consists of two distinct elements: the firmware that functions within the codec hardware to enable use of the function, and a server deployed on the Internet which provides the services to the codec hardware.